smaret/thindisk/README.md

 Input file
 ----------

-Model paramters are read from an input file.
+Model parameters are read from an input file.
 Here is an example:

 ```ini
 [disk]